 Ranthambore National Park Rajasthan, India Travel Guide

 Ranthambore's famous sites blend wilderness and historical grandeur.
 This place is renowned worldwide for its Bengal tiger population and diverse wildlife.
-It is one of the largest and most famous national parks in The north of India.
-The park's landscape is in itself a mix of dense woodlands, open scrubland, and several lakes, making each safari a vibrant experience.
+It is a part of the largest and most famous national parks in The north of India.
+The park's landscape is by itself a mix of dense forests, open scrubland, and several lakes, making each safari a vibrant experience.
 It was formerly once a hunting ground for the Maharajas of Jaipur before becoming a Project Tiger reserve in 1973.

 These cultural experiences often require a more proactive approach to discovery.